 Route Built with HL7, X12 EDI & FHIR JSON Feeds

 Let’s take a look a little bit closer at our EDI feed here.
 We’re starting out with an FTP listener to pick up that EDI from our provider.
-Here, we’ve defined our host port, credentials, how often we want to look for files and then with that, the listener is ready to go.
-Next, we’ll be moving into our source transform stage where we’re taking that raw EDI and transforming it into XML.
+Here, we’ve defined our host port, credentials, and how often we want to look for files and then with that setup, the Listener is ready to go.
+Next, we’ll be moving into our source Transform stage, where we’re taking that raw EDI and transforming it into XML.

 EDI to XML Data Transformation

-We’re transforming this EDI in a two-part process – where first we’re using our transformation module to take that raw EDI and turn it into that XML baseline format.
+We’re transforming this EDI in a two-part process – where first, we’re using our transformation module to take that raw EDI and turn it into that XML baseline format.
 Since we’re dealing with X12 EDI, we can add some additional context to the structure we’re producing.
-We can do things like adding in some human-readable friendly names code definitions and, if desired, we can also add some SNIP validation here right out-of-the-box.
+For example, we can do things like adding in some human-readable friendly name code definitions.

 X12 EDI Data Mapping

 The second half of that transformation process is a logical mapping.
 This is an XML to XML mapping using our data mapper.

 This is our data mapper here.
 It’s our 3-pane graphical drag & drop mapping tool.
 (Learn more about X12 EDI Data Mapping) The way that this is assembled is that we have our source format on the left.
 Since we’re dealing with EDI, we’ve got our EDI 837 XML here.
 You can see all of our loops there.
 And on our target side, we’ve got this little patient canonical XML structure that we’re hoping to produce.

 You basically drag & drop into the center pane to build your mapping, using the tools palette at the top for more complex operations as needed.